cépage-gamay

 Among the most iconic grape varieties of France, Gamay certainly stands out thanks to its centuries-old history as well as its delicious taste qualities

-Sometimes criticized (very often due to lack of knowledge or oversimplification), this variety nevertheless has many advantages, able to offer enthusiasts pleasure wines as well as gourmet wines, suitable for both aperitif and during a meal.
+Sometimes criticized (very often due to lack of knowledge or oversimplification), this variety nevertheless has many advantages, able to offer enthusiasts pleasure wines as well as gourmet wines, suitable for both aperitif and during meals.

-Thanks to this article, you will discover the fantastic history of Gamay, its main aromatic markers, and also how and with what to taste it in ideal conditions.
+Thanks to this article, you will discover the fantastic history of Gamay, its main aromatic markers and also how and with what to taste it under ideal conditions.

 So, pour yourself a glass...and happy reading!